 Important Note: When you buy through our links, we may earn a commission.
 As an Amazon Associate we earn from qualifying purchases.
 Content, pricing, offers and availability are subject to change at any time - more info.

 It is no secret that Americans adore ice cream, no matter the season.
 In fact, 87% of Americans keep ice cream in their freezer at all times.
 We consume ice cream on cones, in milkshakes, in disposable ice cream cups, and even straight from the carton with a spoon.
 However, you may have wondered just how much of this decadent frozen treat comprises a single scoop.

-According to the U.S Food and Drug Administration, a scoop of ice cream is regarded as one portion or approximately 2.5 oz.
+Quick Answer: According to the U.S Food and Drug Administration, a scoop of ice cream is regarded as one portion or approximately 2.5 oz.
 However, since ice creams are commonly served in a cup, which is 8 oz., the average serving size of ice cream is 3 to 4 oz.
 The standard ice cream scoop itself has roughly 4 oz. in capacity but it depends on the scoop.

 There are several factors than go into quantifying a simple scoop of ice cream.
 Depending on your intention behind measuring the scoop, you can portion it by volume, calorie density, or nutritional value.

 - Is Ice Cream Measured by Weight or Volume?

 - How Many Calories Are in a Scoop of Ice Cream?

 - Top Tips for the Perfect Scoop of Ice Cream

 - How Many Scoops of Ice Cream Can You Have Per Day?